M.A. Studies in English

 - Part 3: (Late August, early September): Oral Examination

 Students must successfully pass Part 1 to take Part 2.
-Attendance at the thesis proposal seminary and workshop is mandatory.
+Attendance at the thesis proposal seminar and workshop is mandatory.
 Students are reminded that the thesis work is equivalent to two graduate courses and begins, as with coursework, right away in September and is the object of sustained attention throughout the term.
 Adhering to the deadlines below is important, given the very tight schedule of the Thesis Foundation requirements.
 The length of the MA thesis proposal is 1000 words, plus the bibliography.

 Applications for the MA in English should reach the Department of English at McMaster no later than